luizbgomide/sovereign/arcane-traditions.md

 ### Duelist Arts

-Duelist Effort is equal to their [Stab](/rules#stab) skill plus the highest of their DEX or INT, to a minimum of 1.
+Duelist Effort is equal to [Stab](/rules#stab) the highest of DEX and INT, to a minimum of 1.
 All Duelists begin with the Favored Weapon art and one more of their choice.
 Additional arts are learned as the Duelist advances in experience.

 The arts of the Duelist require agility and free motion.
 The Duelist cannot benefit from any art of this class while wearing Chain or Plate armor or while weilding a shield.